Declaring And Changing Majors

 The School of Art + Design welcomes students transferring from other programs.
 Students transfer in as a BA in Studio Art or BA in Art History during the first seven weeks of each semester.

-- To apply as a BA in Art History, you must have a 3.0 minimum cumulative GPA and a minimum of 3.0 in art history classes you have completed.
-It is recommended you complete AH 2110, 2120, and 2130 before applying.
+- To apply as a BA in Art History, students must have a minimum cumulative GPA of 2.0.

 Students are strongly encouraged to make an appointment with the Assistant Director for Student Services during priority registration to discuss the transfer process and programmatic requirements.
 A student may not transfer into the School of Art as a senior.

 Acceptance to the BFA or BA degree programs and to the dance minor in choreography and performance is determined by audition.
-Please contact the Dance Division to arrange for an audition.
+Please contact the School of Dance to arrange for an audition.

 School of Music